 A list of the current Board members can be found at

 The UConn MEM Program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org , 111 Market Place, Suite 1050, Baltimore, MD., 21202-4012; telephone: (410) 347-7700.
 The MEM program also is internationally accredited by the Association to Advance Collegiate Schools of Business (AACSB) as satisfying the highest standard of achievement for business programs.

 The MEM Program is built upon a simple philosophy: to be effective, technological innovations in manufacturing must be applied to a streamlined and simplified operating environment.
 Through their studies and internships in the MEM Program, students develop a thorough understanding of the interrelationships between the different areas of a manufacturing enterprise.
 An integrated education provides a competitive advantage in the manufacturing arena, in which applications of subject matter from business and engineering are equally important.

 Program Educational Objectives

-The Management and Engineering for Manufacturing undergraduate program educational objectives are that 3-5 years after graduation, our alumni:
+The Management and Engineering for Manufacturing undergraduate program educational objectives are that 3-5 years after graduation, our alumni will:

-practice their profession with solid engineering and business knowledge and skills, and have a total enterprise vision of world-class manufacturing and service organizations.
+practice their profession with solid engineering and business knowledge and skills, with a total enterprise vision of world-class manufacturing and service organizations.
 They will have developed a record of solving business problems and contributing substantively to the evolving practice of engineering from this perspective.

 compete successfully using lean manufacturing and quality management principles in the design and manufacture of products, or the development of service processes.
 They will have demonstrated progress towards leadership roles in this area, through promotion or growing project management responsibilities.